scvalex/ltc/docs/final.md

 history was linear.
 Things get more complicated once we introduce multiple nodes with access to the same data.
 The basic problem is that different nodes' views of the data diverge as they make changes.
-For instance, suppose we had two nodes both in "State 3", and each makes a new change:
+For instance, suppose we had two nodes\footnote{We always talk about
+\emph{two} nodes because interactions between nodes always happen in pairs.} both in "State 3", and each makes a new change:

 \begin{center}
 \begin{tabular}{c}